A dog sitting beside its owner at a table inside a coffee shop — dogs are welcome at Starbucks outdoor seating, and service dogs indoors

 A handful of Reserve Roastery and large urban flagship stores are more relaxed about leashed dogs indoors, but treat that as a pleasant exception rather than the rule.
 When in doubt, the patio is always the safe bet.
 Starbucks does not publish a nationwide pet policy on its official website because indoor access is set by local health codes, not by the company.

-Service dogs vs. pets vs. emotional support animals
+Service dogs vs. pets vs. emotional support animals: what the ADA actually says

 Only trained service dogs have an indoor legal right; pets and emotional support animals stay outdoors.
-The legal distinction matters, and it is one Starbucks baristas are trained on:
+The legal distinction matters, and it is one Starbucks baristas are trained on.
+Here is how the three categories compare at any Starbucks location:

 What is a Puppuccino (pup cup)?

 A Puppuccino is a free, off-menu cup of plain whipped cream that baristas make for dogs on request.
-A Puppuccino is a small espresso-sized cup filled with plain whipped cream, made for dogs on request.
+It is a small espresso-sized cup filled with plain whipped cream, made for dogs on request.
 It is not printed on any menu — it is a long-running courtesy that the overwhelming majority of stores honor for free.
 The name is a play on “cappuccino,” and “pup cup” is the common shorthand.
 There is no coffee, chocolate, or caffeine in it — just the whipped cream.
+For a deeper dive into the Puppuccino's history and ingredients, see our complete Puppuccino guide.

 Because it is offered at the barista's discretion rather than sold as a menu item, etiquette is to order something for yourself as well, especially during a morning rush.
 A small number of stores have stopped offering them or added a token charge because of overuse, but a free pup cup is still the norm nationwide.